GeorgiySapunov/notes/gentoo/gentoo_installation_checklist.md

     emerge sys-kernel/gentoo-sources
     emerge sys-fs/cryptsetup

+for intel also:

+    emerge sys-firmware/intel-microcode

+---

+The only way to load this microcode into the CPU is through the kernel, so the necessary kernel options must be enabled.
+Depending on the make of the CPU installed on the system, choose AMD or Intel microcode loading support (it does not hurt to choose both):

+    KERNEL Configuring a kernel to support microcode loading

+    Processor type and features --->
+   [*] CPU microcode loading support
+   [*]   Intel microcode loading support
+   [*]   AMD microcode loading support

+---

 cd to kernel directory and make menuconfig

     cd /usr/src/linux- <- TAB

     make menuconfig

 ---

 Modern processors, like Intel Core or AMD Ryzen, support AES-NI instruction